 The FLOW study is being carried out to see if semaglutide can reduce the worsening or progression of kidney disease in people with type 2 diabetes.
+A previous study has shown that using semaglutide reduced the progression of kidney disease and the risk of cardiovascular events in some people with type 2 diabetes.
 Semaglutide is already approved in some countries to treat type 2 diabetes.

-- take a more active role in their own health-care;
+- Take a more active role in your own healthcare

-- have more time with the study staff to discuss healthy lifestyle choices;
+- Have additional tasks with the study staff to discuss healthy lifestyle choices

 What are the potential drawbacks?

-There may be some potential drawbacks to taking part in FLOW.
-For instance:
+There may be some potential drawbacks to taking part in FLOW:

-- Patients may experience side effects.
-The most common side effects of semaglutide are nausea, diarrhea, and vomiting.
+- You may experience side effects.
+The most common side effects of semaglutide are nausea, diarrhea, and vomiting

-- The study medicine may prove to be ineffective against kidney problems.
+- Your study medicine may prove to be ineffective against kidney problems

-- The study may require more time and attention than normal treatment, and may include extra clinic visits or more complex treatment requirements.
+- The study may require more of your time and attention than normal treatment, and may include extra clinic visits or more complex treatment requirements

 You may be reimbursed for travel expenses associated with taking part in this study.
 As well, you may be supplied with ancillary products while in the study such as a glucometer and testing strips.